 detect_cp

-detect change points on univariate and
+change points detection on time series and

-common change points.Additional methods and functions are included:
+diffusions with common change points.Additional methods and functions are included:

 print()